francescoimola/my-site/_notes/works/three-years.md

 ![Collage of the book's installation display from concept to creation and exhibition](){: data-src="assets\three_years\installation.jpg" .lazyload loading="lazy"}
 <small>The book's installation display from concept to creation and exhibition</small>

-* I designed the book from scratch.
-It was my first attempt at book design, and I'm still incredibly proud of what I have achieved, making full use of the limited skills I had at the time.
-Since then, I have created plenty more physical designs, including numerous posters, booklets, signage, and [[Everything You See Is In The Past|exhibition catalogues]].
+* Designing _Three Years_ was my first attempt at book design.
+Since then, I have created several more physical designs, including posters, booklets, signage, and [[Everything You See Is In The Past|exhibition catalogues]].

 ![Early print (prototype) of the book](){: data-src="assets\three_years\early_print.jpg" .lazyload loading="lazy"}
 <small>A very early prototype of the book</small>